-(a) at least one level of administrative review for decisions made by its customs administration independently from the official or office responsible for the decision under review; (4) and

-(b) judicial appeal for decisions taken at the final level of administrative review.
+at least one level of administrative appeal for decisions made by its customs administration independently (a) independently4 from the official or office responsible for the decision under review; and judicial appeal for decisions taken at the final level of administrative review. (b) 2.
+Each Party shall ensure that its appeal and review procedures are conducted in a nondiscriminatory and timely manner. ( )